Why ski holidays in Austria are the best…

 2. Long ski season

 Austria is blessed with a long ski season, due to the altitude of many of its mountains and a total of 9 ski resorts with glaciers.
 Tyrol alone has five glaciers, including the famous Hintertux glacier, where you can ski all year round.
-So, in 2021 year we decided to make the most of it and start the ski season with a single parent holiday in Hintertux in October and finish no earlier than mid-April at 1,800 m in snow sure Obertauern.
+So, we decided to make the most of it and start the ski season with a solo ski holiday in Hintertux every December and finish no earlier than April at 1,800 m in snow sure Obertauern.

 3. Modern facilities